Cyber-physical-Systems-Lab/Autonomous-car-guide/README.md

   - SEND_INTERVAL = 0.2          # How often the server can send a
                                     message to the same vehicle
   - WEIGHT = 0.5                 # Aggressiveness of the steering
-  - DIST_FAVOR = 0.4             # How much we want to favor distance
+  - ANGLE_FAVOR = 0.4            # How much we want to favor angle
-                                    over angle in the point system.
+                                    over distance in the point system.
-                                    (Angle favor is 1 - DIST_FAVOR)

   Lower and upper limits of the HSV color range:
   - lower_yellow = np.array([18, 80, 60])